sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

 * **Approved tasks**: this is what the customers usually call us for.
 These activities are described in a signed agreement of sort, have a budget, a deadline and deploy a deliverable (even intangile, like a training course or T&M consultancy).
 * **Warranty**: this is what the customer wants done but does not expect to pay for.
 Fixing a bug or amending an issue which is due to us, for example.
-* **Support**: this is the time spent to deliver the _approved_ tasks_ or to help a customer getting what he need, not only in term of deliverables.
+* **Support**: this is the time spent to deliver the _approved_ tasks_ or to help a customer getting what they need, not only in term of deliverables.
 These activities are often (not always) in charge to project or customer leads.

 We track time differently for those activities.